 We use our first sales estimation algorithm based on the number of reviews and their evolution for all the products that do not fall under the first model parameters (i.e., don't rank in a category).
 With all the different information we have on a product (reviews, ratings, price, category, marketplace, etc.), we attribute specific rates of sales per review per day and leverage this PDP data into a sales estimator algorithm.

 Although this is not as precise as the BSR-based sales, it is still a good proxy.

-Our algorithm uses other metrics and indicators such as changes in the Best Sellers Rank and Keywords Position but hey, it's our secret sauce :) !
+Our algorithm uses other metrics and indicators, such as changes in the Best Sellers Rank and Keywords Position, but it's our secret sauce :) !

 How accurate are Estimated Monthly Sales figures?

 Based on the computations we ran since April 2021, the sales estimator shows a median error rate of around 35%.
 Meaning, that at least half of the estimations given by the software, as of now, have an accuracy of 65% and above.
 Our estimates are more accurate for products with a higher number of reviews.